celery/celery/docs/userguide/configuration.rst

 between checking the schedule.

 The default for this value is scheduler specific.
-For the default celery beat scheduler the value is 300 (5 minutes), but for e.g. the :pypi:`django-celery` database scheduler it's 5 seconds because the schedule may be changed externally, and so it must take changes to the schedule into account.
+For the default Celery beat scheduler the value is 300 (5 minutes), but for e.g. the :pypi:`django-celery` database scheduler it's 5 seconds because the schedule may be changed externally, and so it must take changes to the schedule into account.

-Also when running celery beat embedded (:option:`-B <celery worker -B>`) on Jython as a thread the max interval is overridden and set to 1 so that it's possible to shut down in a timely manner.
+Also when running Celery beat embedded (:option:`-B <celery worker -B>`) on Jython as a thread the max interval is overridden and set to 1 so that it's possible to shut down in a timely manner.